minseosolve/blog/pages/pages/about/index.md

 path: "/about"
 ---

 Hey there, I'm Minseo(Alex).
-I'm an nyc-based entrepreneur and software engineer who loves building neat things on the web.
+I'm an NYC-based entrepreneur and software engineer who loves building neat things on the web.

 I'm an avid traveler who's backpacked all across South America(Favorite spot by far : Uyuni Salt Desert), a fitness fanatic and lover of Puer tea.